Maximal subgroups of multi-edge spinal groups: Maximal subgroups

 For the rest of the section, we fix a just infinite multi-edge spinal group $G = G_\mathbf{E} = \langle a,b_1,\ldots,b_r\rangle$ acting on the regular $p$-adic rooted tree $T$, for an odd prime $p$.
 Here $\mathbf{E}$ is the $r$-tuple of defining vectors $\mathbf{e}_i = (e_{i,1},\ldots,e_{i,p-1})$, for $i\in \{1,\ldots,r\}$.
 For a vertex $u$ of $T$, we write

 to denote the upper companion group at the vertex~$u$.
 Every subgroup $M$ of $G$ gives rise to a subgroup

-\begin{proposition}[{\cite[Proposition 3.2]{Pervova4}}] Let $T$ be a spherically homogeneous rooted tree and let $G \le \Aut(T)$ be a just infinite group acting transitively on each level of~$T$.
+\begin{proposition}[{\cite[Proposition 3.2]{Pervova4}}] Let $T$ be a spherically homogeneous rooted tree and let $G \le \Aut(T)$ be a just infinite group acting transitively on each layer of~$T$.
 Let $M$ be a dense subgroup of $G$ with respect to the profinite topology.
-Then \begin{enumerate} \item[(1)] the subgroup $M$ acts transitively on each level of the tree $T$, \item[(2)] for every vertex $u \in T$, the subgroup $M_u$ is dense in $G_u$ with respect to the profinite topology. \end{enumerate} \end{proposition}
+Then \begin{enumerate} \item[(1)] the subgroup $M$ acts transitively on each layer of the tree $T$, \item[(2)] for every vertex $u \in T$, the subgroup $M_u$ is dense in $G_u$ with respect to the profinite topology. \end{enumerate} \end{proposition}

 The next result extends~\cite[Lemma~3.3]{Pervova4}, which addresses just infinite GGS-groups.
 Here we give a different and shorter proof for just infinite multi-edge spinal groups.

 \begin{proposition} Let $G$ be a just infinite multi-edge spinal group.
 Let $M$ be a proper dense subgroup of $G$, with respect to the profinite topology.
 Then $M_u$ is a proper subgroup of $G_u$ for every vertex $u$ of~$T$. \end{proposition}